dotnet/platform-compat/README.md

 ## Usage

-In order to use it, install the NuGet package `Terrajobst.Pns.Analyzer`.
+In order to use it, install the NuGet package [Terrajobst.Pns.Analyzer](https://www.nuget.org/packages/terrajobst.pns.analyzer).

 ## Nightlies